stopwarstopputin/swsp-wordpress-plugin/README.md

 # swsp-wordpress-plugin

-This WordPress Plugin allows you to block all visitors from Russia and display a custom message to turn against Putin to stop war instead.
+This WordPress Plugin allows you to block all visitors from Russia and display a custom message to turn against Putin and to stop war.

 We were very much shocked by the war of Russia against Ukraine and how slowly our governments agreed on sanctions.